entando-samples/e72-react-mfe-with-config/README.md

-# React MFE
+# Configurable React MFE
-The project is a bundle with a single React MFE (simple-mfe) for Entando 7.2
+The project is a bundle with a configurable React MFE (simple-mfe) for Entando 7.2

 ## Prerequisites
 1. Docker account